fbpx

 Block indexing

-The third and last method is to prevent search engines from crawling your website.
+The final and third technique involves prohibiting search engines from crawling your website.

 Using noindex is useful if you don’t have root access to your server, as it allows you to control access to your site on a page-by-page basis.